1929 Bahamas hurricane: Background

-The Bahamas is an archipelago especially vulnerable to tropical cyclones due to its position within the storm tracks of Atlantic hurricanes.
+The Lucayan Archipelago is especially vulnerable to tropical cyclones due to its position within the storm tracks of Atlantic hurricanes.
 Approximately 80% of its landmass has an elevation within 5 ft of mean sea level.
 Before 1929, the islands were hit by hurricanes in 1866, 1899, and 1926 that each killed over a hundred people.
 The Bahamas, at the time a Crown colony, was adversely affected by the Great Depression.
 The economic downturn was further compounded by a sharp reduction in demand in the colony's sisal and sponge after World War I, a weak Pound sterling relative to the American dollar, and a severe drought in the central and southern islands.
 Hurricane warning systems in the Bahamas were mostly non-existent in 1929; islanders relied on personal weather instruments or the behavior of clouds, tides, and fauna to assess risk.
 District officers were responsible for informing others of a storm's approach based on the barometer housed in their homes.
 Flags signaling a hurricane's approach were present at Bahamian forts but were raised arbitrarily and inconsistently.